 If you are not very skilled with a sewing machine, this one is for you.
 It simply takes the ability to use scissors.
 Simple enough.

 I love the fact that the ribbon allows you to scrunch up one side.
 Plus the colors are so cute together and the bow makes it extra girly.
 To see the full tutorial, check out the Wobisobi blogger page.

 I told you in advance that I love to spend money on crafty things.
 Almost five years ago I bought an embroidery machine.
 This design was one of the first things I made with it.
 I loved the “Stud Muffin looking for my Cupcake” design and had to have it.

-If you know that you are going to upcycle stuff a lot, or live in the south and like to have almost everything monogrammed, then spending the money on an embroidery machine is well worth it.
-I bought mine used for $400 and don't regret the purchase at all.
+If you know that you are going to upcycle old clothes a lot, or live in the south and like to have almost everything monogrammed, then spending the money on an embroidery machine is well worth it.
+I bought mine used for $400 and don’t regret the purchase at all.

 6. Mismatch It All Together